cziter15/lw_can/README.md

 ### Features
 - TWAI-like interface known from ESP-IDF (methods like lw_can_install, lw_can_transmit etc)
 - Error counters (arbitration lost, bus error, overrun, passive etc)
-- Watchdog (will reset peripheral in case of error)
+- Watchdog (will reset peripheral in case of error - this is "smart reset" avoiding reset loop - however this is not CAN standard compliant).
-- Various bus speed support.
+- Various bus speed support (BRP settings available)

 ## Based on
 - esp32_can [from Collin Kidder](https://github.com/collin80/esp32_can)